Integrating English

 AN INTRODUCTION TO MESH

-Mesh is the new online journal for undergraduate work across English studies.
+Mesh was an online journal for undergraduate work across English studies.

-Mesh publishes high-quality undergraduate work that makes interesting connections between two or more of the various strands of English, including literature, language/linguistics, creative writing, drama, media and film studies.
+Mesh published high-quality undergraduate work that made interesting connections between the various strands of English, including literature, language/linguistics, creative writing, drama, media and film studies.

 In this second general issue: